eudoxia0/cmacro/README.md

 metaprogramming that is not yet occupied by any language: Metaprogramming, being an inherently compile-time thing, can be done in the absence of automatic memory management or dynamic typing.
-[Rust](http://www.rust-lang.org/) seems to want to fill this, and I also approached this problem with [Hylas Lisp](https://github.com/eudoxia0/Hylas-Lisp), but I feel this approach of adding metaprogramming to C - A simple language, with a long history, that runs truly everywhere - can become useful.
+[Rust](http://www.rust-lang.org/) seems to want to fill this spot, and I also approached this problem with [Corvus](https://github.com/eudoxia0/corvus), but I feel this approach of adding metaprogramming to C - A simple language, with a long history, that runs truly everywhere - can become useful.

 # Examples